ShifatJahanShifa/Cefalo-Training-Development-Technologies/orm.md

 Drizzle is much more difficult to set up than prisma.
 Because the flexibility drizzle gives us to use database driver behind the scene, it requires much works while setup.
 On the otherhand, prisma setup easier in comparison with drizzle.

-6. Migration
-In Prisma, migration foperation is easier than drizzle.

 7. Schema definition:
 We define schema in a `.prisma` extension file.
 Whereas, in drizzle we write schema in .ts file.
 For the relation among tables, prisma has the edge.